-Twitter has a problem with 'toxic' content.
-CEO Jack Dorsey says he's trying 'everything' to fix it
+Twitter CEO commits to fixing the platform's 'toxic' content problem, but gives no timetable

 But Twitter's stock plunged last month when its quarterly earnings report showed a decline in user growth, which the company attributed to its efforts to clean up the site, akin to gardeners removing weeds.

-Nonetheless, Dorsey is committed to what he calls "conservational health" -- the quality of an exchange on Twitter -- which he is trying to measure with the help of two research groups.
+Nonetheless, Dorsey is committed to what he calls "conversational health" -- the quality of an exchange on Twitter -- which he is trying to measure with the help of two research groups.
 He said investors should take a look at the long-term trends: "We see this as necessary and right and we believe in it and we have conviction around it, and we'll take the hit in the short term."

 Related: Twitter is purging suspicious accounts from your follower count